Ex Astris Scientia

 An overbearing genius in cybernetics lives on a planet all alone with his attractive blond assistant and becomes jealous when she spends time with the Enterprise's captain.
 Sounds familiar?
 It should, because this already happened in TOS: "Requiem for Methuselah".
 An alien consciousness, whose own body is dead, takes over the body of the most intelligent crew member and enjoys his new home so much that he wants to stay there at any rate?
 This is the outline of TOS: "Return to Tomorrow".
 I don't care for the plot of "The Schizoid Man", which is essentially just a blend of the two TOS episodes, with hardly any new aspects.

-On a positive note, I like Picard's role in this story, which is exceptionally considerate even by his character's standards.
+On a positive note, Picard's role in this story resonates with me.
+It is exceptionally considerate even by his character's standards.
 He always listens to everyone, he doesn't rush anything and he makes exactly the right decisions at the right time.
 And it is good to see that Troi gets more to do than the usual quick assessment of an emotional state along the lines of "He isn't honest" or "I feel great pain", when she examines Data.

 Rating: 3